 How do patient-centered collaborative care models contribute to diabetes management?

-These models put patients at the center of their care.
+These models put patients at the centre of their care.
 They involve patients in making decisions and use Patient-Reported Outcomes (PROs) to understand their needs.

 What are the crucial elements of coordinating care across multiple disciplines?